bookofproofs/bookofproofs.github.io/_sources/history/17th-century/leibniz.md

 **Gottfried Leibniz** was a German mathematician who developed the present day notation for the differential and integral calculus though he never thought of the derivative as a limit.
 His philosophy is also important and he invented an early calculating machine.

 ### Mathematical Profile (Excerpt):
-* Leibniz's mother was Catharina Schmuck, the daughter of a lawyer and Friedrich Leibniz's third wife.
-* However, Friedrich Leibniz died when Leibniz was only six years old and he was brought up by his mother.
 * Certainly Leibniz learnt his moral and religious values from her which would play an important role in his life and philosophy.
 * At the age of seven, Leibniz entered the Nicolai School in Leipzig.
 * Although he was taught Latin at school, Leibniz had taught himself far more advanced Latin and some Greek by the age of 12.
 * Leibniz was clearly not satisfied with Aristotle's system and began to develop his own ideas on how to improve on it.
 * In later life Leibniz recalled that at this time he was trying to find orderings on logical truths which, although he did not know it at the time, were the ideas behind rigorous mathematical proofs.
-* As well as his school work, Leibniz studied his father's books.
 * In 1661, at the age of fourteen, Leibniz entered the University of Leipzig.
 * Leibniz then went to Jena to spend the summer term of 1663.
 * At Jena the professor of mathematics was Erhard Weigel but Weigel was also a philosopher and through him Leibniz began to understand the importance of the method of mathematical proof for subjects such as logic and philosophy.
 * Weigel believed that number was the fundamental concept of the universe and his ideas were to have considerable influence of Leibniz.
 * By October 1663 Leibniz was back in Leipzig starting his studies towards a doctorate in law.
-* A few days after Leibniz presented his dissertation, his mother died.
 * After being awarded a bachelor's degree in law, Leibniz worked on his habilitation in philosophy.
 * In this work Leibniz aimed to reduce all reasoning and discovery to a combination of basic elements such as numbers, letters, sounds and colours.
 * Despite his growing reputation and acknowledged scholarship, Leibniz was refused the doctorate in law at Leipzig.
-* However, there is also a story that the Dean's wife persuaded the Dean to argue against Leibniz, for some unexplained reason.
 * Leibniz was not prepared to accept any delay and he went immediately to the University of Altdorf where he received a doctorate in law in February 1667 for his dissertation De Casibus Perplexis Ⓣ(On Perplexing Cases).
 * Leibniz declined the promise of a chair at Altdorf because he had very different things in view.
 * By November 1667 Leibniz was living in Frankfurt, employed by Boineburg.
-* During the next few years Leibniz undertook a variety of different projects, scientific, literary and political.
 * Another of Leibniz's lifelong aims was to collate all human knowledge.
 * Certainly he saw his work on Roman civil law as part of this scheme and as another part of this scheme, Leibniz tried to bring the work of the learned societies together to coordinate research.
 * Leibniz began to study motion, and although he had in mind the problem of explaining the results of Wren and Huygens on elastic collisions, he began with abstract ideas of motion.